 Studio photographers will appreciate that the Canon 5DS (unlike the 100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Is there a clear favorite between the Canon 100D and the Canon 5DS?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.